SimonSchrodi/understanding_cnn/README.md

 ## [Models](https://github.com/infomon/understanding-cnn/tree/master/models)

-Pretrained models on imagenet are wrapped up for simple use in experiments.
+Pretrained Keras models on imagenet are wrapped up for simple use in experiments.
 The following models are available for use:

 * [AlexNet](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks)